replit/kaboom/doc/24-shader.md

-# Shade Sprites with Kaboom
+# Shading sprites with Kaboom

 In this tutorial, we'll learn about the Kaboom shader function `loadShader()` and how to change the color of sprites or other game objects.